 Decision point 2: about mile 22; whether to ride the Maury Island loop.
 This is 11 miles with about 1100′ of climb.
 It has scenic sections, and the toughest climbs on the route.

 From Seattle, the easiest way to get to Vashon is the WA state ferry.
 Here’s the schedule.
 It’s different on weekends & weekdays.
 You’ll depart from and return to Fauntleroy.
-As of Oct 2020, the fare is $7 for a walk-on with a bike and is paid only westbound.
-Masks are required due to COVID.
+As of March 2023, the fare is $7.25 for a walk-on with a bike and is paid only westbound.
+Masks are no longer required.
 As you approach the Fauntleroy ferry terminal, if you are on the walkway, then walk (don’t ride) your bike.
 If you want to ride your bike, take the car lanes.
 If your forget this, the ferry workers will chide you when you arrive.

 Parking: you can park a car at Lincoln Park parking lot 1.
 This is about 1/4 mile up the street from the ferry terminal.
 There are no fees for parking.
 From there, ride down to the ferry terminal to walk onto the ferry.